All freelance writers should have their own, professional, website or blog!

 The people who will pay you for your writing are searching the web for writers.

 There are exceptions, of course, but more and more editors, publishers, and people who need copywriting, speech writing, ghostwriting, ebook writing, and other kinds of both business and personal writing are looking for writers on the web.
 In fact, I’m not sure there really are any exceptions any more.

 Here are four examples from my own experience.

 These four hired me because of my website

 - A man who wanted an allegory written found my website, called me and we got it done.
 I was well paid.

-- The personal assistant of a women who is CEO of a large corporation contacted me to write her bosses book.
-I’m well paid for that one twotoo.
+- The personal assistant of a woman who is CEO of a large corporation contacted me to write her boss’s book.
+I was well paid for that one twotoo.